DTC Shipping 101: A survival guide for the beverage alcohol industry

 So, which types of beverage alcohol businesses are legally able to sell DTC?

 As the most established part of the DTC beverage alcohol market, wineries are able to ship directly to 46 out of 50 states, plus the District of Columbia.
-Wineries cannot ship directly to consumers in Alabama, Kentucky, Mississippi, and Utah.
+Wineries cannot ship directly to consumers in Alabama, Mississippi, and Utah.
 Arkansas, Delaware, and Rhode Island allow on-site shipments, but not off-site shipments, according to Wine Institute.

 Off-site shipments are made on behalf of a customer who places an order via phone, fax, club subscription, or internet.
 On-site shipments refer to sales that occur when a customer was physically present at a tasting room.

 For the most part, state beverage alcohol laws do not support much direct-to-consumer shipping of beer.
 The laws generally allow only licensed wholesalers to distribute beer, and only licensed retailers to sell to consumers.
-However, 10 states — plus the District of Columbia — have rules in place to allow breweries to sell directly to their residents: Alaska, Florida, Nebraska, Nevada, New Hampshire, North Dakota, Ohio, Oregon, Vermont, and Virginia.
+However, 10 states — plus the District of Columbia — have rules in place to allow breweries to sell directly to their residents: Alaska, Kentucky, Nebraska, Nevada, New Hampshire, North Dakota, Ohio, Oregon1, Vermont, and Virginia.

 Depending on the state, hard cider may be classified like wine or beer, or have its own unique classification.